-Today we are going to take a closer look at the two most common strategies on the market – subscription vs. purchase.
+Today we are going to take a closer look at the two most common strategies on the market – subscription vs purchase.
 From one side we have a one-time payment model where people own a product after purchase.
-From the other, there is the subscription for which the users have to pay monthly or annually.
+On the other, there is the subscription-based business model for which the users have to pay monthly or annually.
 So what would be better for your business?
 When people buy a product and possess it for a lifetime or when they regularly transfer you the money in order to use it?

 Consider your product